-- 1. Assigned exercises are to be completed by students in class, turned in for evaluation and grading. - 2.
+- 1. Assigned exercises are to be completed by students in class, and turned in for evaluation and grading. - 2.
 Describe the plate tectonic processes and plate boundaries, and interpret provided data on seafloor spreading, including the rate of annual movement. - 3.
 Completion of full lab experiment following the steps in the scientific method.
-Experiments will measure the densities of various rocks.
+Experiments will correlate fossil types.